-TL;DR – In this blog post, I share my personal story of how I discovered web development and came to passionately love it.
+TL;DR In this blog post, I share my personal story of how I discovered web development and came to passionately love it.
 Also about my mistakes and misconceptions along the way.
-It is not about the “ultimate truth” but rather about my personal observations and perception.
+It is not about the "ultimate truth" but rather about my personal observations and conclusions.

 Hello, Reader.
 My name is André Roussakoff.
 At the moment of writing this post, I am 57 and I have never in my life had a blog of my own.
 I have never realized that it would be so hard to begin.
 There is so much to say and I have yet no clear understanding of what my blog will finally look like.
 Only that I have to start.

 Oh yeah, about webdings.
-Go check my About page.
+Check my About page.

-I have been an application developer for many years, mostly developing the backend applications and SQL databases.
+I have been a backend application developer for many years developing backend applications with SQL databases.
 Working mostly with .NET and C#.
 I had no clear notion of the existence of web development as profession.
 Websites fascinated me by their beauty and style.
 Creating websites I called web design and I thought that it had everything to do with creative art and Photoshop skills.
 Being an application developer, I had a feeling that it lay outside of my profession.

 Separation of Concerns